Battle of Hamel: Analysis

-While small in scale, the Battle of Hamel was to have far-reaching consequences for trench warfare, because, like the Battle of Cambrai in 1917, it provided a practical demonstration of tactics for attacking an entrenched enemy using combined arms tactics.
+While small, the Battle of Hamel was to have far-reaching consequences for trench warfare, because, like the Battle of La Malmaison and the Battle of Cambrai in 1917, it provided a practical demonstration of tactics for attacking an entrenched enemy using combined arms tactics.
 The methods employed at Hamel succeeded on a much larger scale in the Battle of Amiens and was a major factor in Allied successes later in the war.
 The result received strong praise from French Premier Georges Clemenceau, who later toured the battlefield and addressed the troops that had taken part.
 Bernard Montgomery, who ended the war as a divisional chief of staff and the Second World War as a field marshal, called Monash the best World War I general on the Western Front.

 While the result represented a significant reverse for the Germans, it did not put an end to their offensive campaign on the Western Front.
 Less than a fortnight later, the Germans launched a strong attack on the French during the Second Battle of the Marne.
 The four American companies that had joined the Australians during the assault were withdrawn from the line after the battle and returned to their regiments, having gained valuable experience.
 Monash sent Bell his personal thanks, praising the Americans' gallantry, while Pershing set out explicit instructions to ensure that US troops would not be employed in a similar manner again.
 They would subsequently play a significant role in the fighting that followed right up until the end of the war, as US reinforcements came to tip the manpower balance in favour of the Allies.